day-garwood/NVDA-GoldWave/readme.md

 For more information about Goldwave and keyboard commands, refer to Goldwave Manual.

+## Changes for 1.1-dev ##

+* Support for message announcements in braille.
+* Audio selection summary is presented in languages other than English.
+* More command announcements added including cue position movement and delete/trim operations.
+* New and updated translations.

 ## Changes for 1.0 ##

 * Initial version.